jhs67/bitcoder/README.md

 ### BitStream
 ### `new bitCoder.BitStream(len)`
-Construct a new BitStream backed by a new `BitBuffer` len bits.
+Construct a new BitStream backed by a new `BitBuffer` len bits long.

 ### `new bitCoder.BitStream(bitbuf)`
 Construct a new BitStream backed by an existing `BitBuffer`.